 • Recommended 15-18 credit hours

-• Art or related elective (300 level or above)
+• Art or related elective (if needed to complete requirements)

-• Select other courses of interest from another discipline within the School of Art or College
+• Select other courses of interest from another discipline within the School of Art or University

 • Recommended 15 credit hours